heyzameer/Brototype-MERN/MongoDB/InterviewQuestions/pendings.md

-Okay, let's break down each of these database concepts, focusing primarily on MongoDB (since many of these terms are directly related to it) but also touching on general database principles where appropriate.
-I'll provide definitions, explanations, examples, and comparisons as requested.

 **1. ACID (Database Transactions)**

 *   **Definition:** ACID is a set of properties that guarantee database transactions are processed reliably.
 A transaction is a *single logical unit of work* that accesses and potentially modifies the contents of a database.
 Think of it like a single operation from the user's perspective, even if it involves multiple steps internally.